madetech/handbook/roles/mid_business_analyst.md

 - Understanding of enterprise and business architecture
 - Experienced working with Government Digital Service

-## We want our teams and individuals to grow.
+## We want our teams to grow.
 If you don’t already have the following skills, you will have access to a learning budget, experienced team members and a wider learning and mentoring culture that can help you develop the following:

 Don’t forget to mention any of the experience listed below.
 While it’s optional, it’s all highly desired!